 A “Well Baby Clinic” was established in 1927 to provide medical care for children in the community.
 This was a free clinic set up in conjunction with the Visiting Nurses and a pediatrician whose services were paid for by the Association.

 In 1947, a scholarship fund was initiated to benefit a qualified Randolph High senior.
 This continues today with two scholarships awarded each year.

 Over the years, many of our members have made notable contributions to the club and the community.
 Some of those contributions include:

-- Bringing in new members of all races and religions Including the Jonathan Belcher House in the National Registry of Historic Houses
+- Bringing in new members of all races and religions Including the Jonathan Belcher House in the National Registry of Historic Places.

 - Organizing The First Holiday Showcase, Fashion Extravaganza, and big Band Concerts.

 - Providing art shows for public school children.